prof-rossetti/intro-to-python/notes/python/modules/datetime.md

 print(now) #> 2021-03-08 18:26:47.259366
 ```

-Alternatively, we can convert a datetime-like string to an official datetime object, either by specifying the string's date format template to the `.strptime()` method, or by using a separate parsing method provided by the `dateutil` module:
+Alternatively, we can convert a datetime-like string to an official datetime object, either by specifying the string's date format template to the `.strptime()` method, or by using a separate parsing method provided by the `dateutil` package:

 ```py